xcibe95x/TFT-Overlay/README.md

 ## Version Changelogs

+(Note for my self: Add an easy updatabled by the users over GitHub Json files, for Drop Rates and Local Assets Exclusion list for reworked champions so theres no need for further updates :3)

 - **2.6 ACTUAL (COMING SEPTEMBER)**
    - Changelog
      - Eventual new items for crafting will be manually mantained ( Those are not always up to date )